-- Different VPCs are isolated by tunnel IDs.
-Using VSwitches and VRouters, you can segment your VPC into subnets as you would in the traditional network environment.
-Different cloud servers in the same subnet use the VSwitch to communicate with each other, while cloud servers in different subnets within a VPC use VRouters to communicate with each other.
+- Using VSwitches and VRouters, you can segment your VPC into subnets as you would in the traditional network environment.
+Different cloud resources in the same subnet use the VSwitch to communicate with each other, while cloud resources in different subnets within a VPC use VRouters to communicate with each other.

-- The intranet between different VPCs is completely isolated and can only be interconnected by external mapping of IP (Elastic IP and NAT IP).
+- The intranet communication between different VPCs is completely isolated and can only be interconnected by mapping an external IP (Elastic IP and NAT IP).

-- Because the IP packets of cloud servers are encapsulated with the tunneling ID, the data link layer (two-layer MAC address) of the cloud server will not transfer to the physical network.
-Therefore, the two-layer network of different cloud servers is isolated.
+- The IP packets of ECS are encapsulated with the tunneling ID, the data link layer (two-layer MAC address) will not transfer to the physical network.
+Therefore, the two-layer network of different ECS is isolated.
 That is, the two-layer networks between different VPCs are isolated.

-- ECS instances within a VPC use a security group firewall to control the network access.
-This is the third layer isolation.
+- ECS instances in VPC use security groups as firewalls to control the traffic to and from ECS instances.
+This is the third-layer isolation.

 You can use security groups or whitelists to control the inbound and outbound traffic going through the cloud resources in a VPC.